Glenbrook Cocker Spaniels

 Choose a dry food intended specifically for puppies, avoiding generic foods and those that sell for unusually low prices.
 We reccomend Advance Puppy Plus dry and wet food.
 Look for products that are grain free; dogs do not naturally eat wheat products.

-Offer food to young puppies three times a day.
+Offer food to young puppies four times a day.
 If your puppy isn't hungry that often, reduce the frequency.
-After ten or twelve weeks of age, feed twice a day.
-Even adult dogs should have their food split into morning and evening feedings.
-When fed once a day dogs become overly hungry and are more likely to overeat at mealtime.
-Let your puppy eat as much as she wants in fifteen minutes and then pick up the food dish.
+After ten or twelve weeks of age, feed three a day.
+Let your puppy eat as much as they want in fifteen minutes and then pick up the food dish.
 Having food continually available encourages overeating, and chubby puppies are more likely to have weight problems later in life.
-However we encourage new owners to mix up the meals using the dry kibble with poached chicken or with sardines in oil or preservative free minced meat.
-If your puppy becomes loose in their motion resort to cooked chicken and rice.
+If your puppy becomes loose in their poo resort to cooked chicken and rice.

 Immunisation

 Between six and sixteen weeks of age, puppies lose the disease protection they received from their mothers and become able to form their own immunity to disease.
 Unfortunately, we never know when this will happen, so there is often a brief period when puppies have lost the disease protection they received from their mothers but have not yet developed strong immunity of their own.
 Fortunately, new vaccines for distemper and parvovirus are much more effective than what we had even two or three years ago, and eliminate much of this problem.
-Until your puppy is four or five months old, try to prevent contact with unfamiliar or sick dogs.
+Vaccination should occur at 6, 12 and 18 weeks, then at 12 months of age and every three years after.

 House Training

 Puppies have a strong natural instinct to avoid soiling their own area.
 If you are consistent and patient, this natural urge for cleanliness makes house training fairly easy.
-You can begin training any time after five weeks of age.
-A little extra effort and patience in puppy hood will make the difference later on between a happy, cooperative pet and one that causes problems for you.
+You can begin training soon as they arrive in your home.

 Take your puppy outside: